 Students learn of these employment opportunities by closely monitoring opportunities available on BizLink.

-Employers pre-select which candidates they wish to interview during their scheduled campus visit and notify the Career Resource Center--usually about seven to 10 days before their visit.
+Employers pre-select which candidates they wish to interview during their scheduled campus visit and notify candidates (through a BizLink email)--usually about seven to 10 days before their visit.

-The Career Resource Center only notifies those students who have been selected to interview via email.
+BizLink will send an email to those students who have been selected to interview.
 No notification is sent to students not selected for on-campus interviews.

 Selected students sign up for interview time slots through BizLink.
 They are responsible to be at the CRC (in 308 Alfiero Center) prepared for the interview and dressed professionally for the time and date scheduled.

-If a job opportunity is listed as an Off-Campus Interview, the process is very similar to the On-Campus process above.
+If a job opportunity is listed as a Résumé Collect, the process is very similar to the On-Campus process above.
 The Career Resource Center collects résumés from students and forwards them to employers.
 The difference is that employers will interview selected candidates at an employer-designated location and will contact candidates directly.

 For regular job opportunities, employers typically seek candidates who can begin work as soon as possible.
-Therefore, candidates should apply only if they are less than four to six weeks away from graduation, or if they are flexible to start a new position while still attending classes.
+But some employers will post positions well in advance of graduation.
+Read the job posting carefully for start date information.
+If employers want an immediate start, candidates should apply only if they are less than four to six weeks away from graduation, or if they are flexible to start a new position while still attending classes.
 Interested candidates submit résumés, cover letters and any other requested material through BizLink for immediate consideration.
 Mailing addresses, contact names and titles and special requirements are listed on individual job postings.
 Companies may contact those candidates they wish to interview.
 The CRC does not coordinate on-campus interview schedules when a position is listed as a regular job posting.
 In addition to full-time positions, job postings can also be part-time and internship opportunities for students to expand their marketability.

 Employers who wish to build a campus presence often hold information sessions for students.
 Candidates can receive valuable information about employers and prospective permanent and summer positions by attending these sessions.
 This information often gives candidates an added advantage when they interview with that employer and it's a great opportunity to meet and network with professionals from that company.
 Employer Information Sessions may be sponsored by student organizations, the CRC, or both.
 While most sessions are open to all interested students, some are open only to candidates selected to interview with that employer.
 Postings for employer information sessions can be viewed through the Events tab in BizLink.
 For candidates who have been selected to interview with an employer, it is strongly recommended (and often mandatory) that you attend an information session for that employer, if one is being held.